EduardoVizioli/Anime2Gif/README.md

   Anime2Gif is an algorithm that detects scenes in a video and generates gifs from it.
   <br>
 # Configuration
   First, you'll need to install the dependencies.
-In order to install the dependencies, assuming you already haves python3 installed, you can run the following commands:<br>
+In order to install the dependencies, assuming you already have python3 installed, you can run the following commands:<br>
   -pip install opencv-python<br>
   -pip install Pillow<br>
   -pip install numpy<br>